 - Fare-Free Public Transit.
 Imagine a Toronto where you board a fully electric train without having to worry about finicky fare gates and zealous fare guards.
 People will be able to get around fast while reducing the number of vehicles on the roads, all of which are now electric.

-- A national green jobs plan for 300,000 workers.
-The NDP policy would enhance education in specialized jobs that provide living wages, employment, and a more affordable life.
+- A national green jobs plan for workers.
+The NDP policy would enhance education in specialized jobs that provide living wages, employment, and a more affordable life in every community.

 - Indigenous solidarity as equal partners in the emergency.
 Indigenous peoples are disproportionately affected by the climate emergency.
 They are the front lines of the disasters and must be part of any solution to the emergency, so let’s ensure they have a seat at the table.

-- Ending $3.3 billion in fossil fuel subsidies.
-Liberals and Conservatives love providing subsidies for their wealthy friends. $3.3 billion in fossil fuel subsidies does nothing to help everyday people.
-We’ll redirect those subsidies towards a green economy.
+- Ending $18 billion in fossil fuel subsidies.
+Liberals and Conservatives love providing subsidies for their wealthy friends. $18 billion in fossil fuel subsidies does nothing to help everyday people.
+We’ll redirect those subsidies towards helping everyday people.

 - Ban on single-use plastics.
 By 2022, we can drastically reduce the amount of plastic in our oceans and landfills by eliminating plastic that is meant to be disposed of after only one use.

 - Home Retrofits program.
-With 1/3rd of all emissions in Canada coming from buildings, we have to upgrade homes across Canada to be efficient and reduce their carbon footprint.
+With 1/3rd of all emissions in Canada coming from buildings, we have to upgrade homes built before 2020 across Canada to be efficient and reduce their carbon footprint while respecting architectural heritage.